aicis/fresco/doc/source/intro.rst

   C/C++ and still get the benefit of access to many existing applications written using FRESCO.

 * **Support for large and efficient computations**.
-FRESCO supports techniques such as parallelization and pre-processing that allows to cope with large computations.
+FRESCO supports techniques such as parallelization and pre-processing that enable scaling to large computations.

 Contact